 The birthday boy decided to celebrate his birthday at the MHS pool this evening, as it’s easily one of his favorite places.
 He particularly enjoyed swimming the length of the pool with his paddleboard and showing me the new tricks he’s learned in the water recently.
 He’s been daring enough lately to try swimming without a paddleboard too.

-Alan got to sleep in today, since there was no school due to a teacher workday (he wore the birthday crown yesterday at school though).
+Alan got to sleep in today, since there was no school due to a teacher workday (he wore the birthday crown yesterday at school though, and received a birthday drawing from each of his classmates).
 Then he played at home all day until Mom and Dad got off work and brought cake.
 Just before going swimming, Alan got a long-awaited call from Blaze (from Blaze and the Monster Machines) to wish him a happy birthday!

 Not a bad way to celebrate a 6th birthday!
 But there’s still more fun to be had this weekend!
 To be continued…